Globally defined Carroll symmetry of gravitational waves: Carroll symmetry in Brinkmann coordinates

 The symmetry is thus the Heisenberg algebra.

-$P$ thus plays a double role~: by \eqref{BDMtraj} it determines the B trajectory, whereas \eqref{CarrollBrink} says that it also generates translations.
-The B trajectory is obtained indeed from $x_0=\const$ by a (generally $U$-dependent) translation.
+$P(U)$ thus plays a double role~: for DM parameters it determines the complicated-looking Brinkmann trajectory in \eqref{BDMtraj}, whereas by \eqref{CarrollBrink} it also generates translations.
+For non-DM parameters, the situation is even more complicated, as will be seen in \eqref{XPQ}.